SullyC25/Week4/README.md

 ### 5.2 Gaussian Process “GPSat-style” Maps

-I used Gaussian Process Regression (GPR) to build  GPSat-style maps which were the high-resolution interpolations of SLA that try to respect both spatial and temporal structure in the data. this was added after I saw your notebook from week 8 and I really wanted to try and develop figures that looked aesthetic.
-Ai helped me developing your code to fit my parameters
+I used Gaussian Process Regression (GPR) to build  GPSat-style maps which were the high-resolution interpolations of SLA that try to respect both spatial and temporal structure in the data.

 Why tiling?
 Full GP across the whole domain would be way too heavy computationally.
 So  it tiled the region into 1° boxes with 0.5° overlap.
 This way each GP stays manageable, but the overlap avoids sharp edges when stitching back together.